Best house plants UK: brighten your home with these great indoor plants

 Add a dash of green to your surroundings with these indoor plants

-As you'll probably know from Instagram, glossy magazines or your local hipster cafe, house plants are firmly in fashion.
+As you'll probably know from Instagram, glossy magazines or your local hipster cafe, house plants are firmly in fashion but what are the best house plants for you?

 Plants look good, obviously, but they also bring other benefits.
 Certain types of plants can even improve the air quality in your home.